DaniDMoura/DaniDMoura/README.md

 # Hi, I'm Danilo Santos.

--  I'm currently working on projects focused on Python development
+- I'm currently working on projects focused on software development
--  How to reach me:  `mouradanilo061@gmail.com`
+- How to reach me: mouradanilo061@gmail.com
--  Exploring Django and PostgreSQL for Scalable Web Applications
+- Building a career grounded in problem-solving and continuous learning

 #### <i>Connect with me</i>: